Overview and History

 If you want to buy property in Portugal, you should first get a NIF number.
 Then select the real estate you want to buy.
 You can take out a mortgage, if necessary.
 As the last step, you sign related documents and contracts before the notary.

 How Is The Property Market in Portugal?

-More and more buyers and investors are interested in buying property in Portugal.
+More and more buyers and investors are interested in buying a property in Portugal.
 The demand now exceeds the supply.
 This is why the amounts of the purchase price are increasing day by day.

 Is Buying a Property Necessary For Getting a Portugal Golden Visa?

 If you want to obtain a Portugal Golden Visa, you can buy real estate at an amount of at least €500.0000.
 There are other investment options, as well.
 However, buying real estate is the most common investment type in Portugal.